OsamaAssaf/Loading-Plus/test.md

 import 'package:loading_plus/loading_plus.dart';
 ```

-2. **Usage**: To use the loading overlay, wrap your main widget with LoadingPlus and provide the main content as a child:
+2. **Initialize**: To use the loading overlay, wrap your main widget with LoadingPlus and provide the main content as a child:

 Default Loading Overlay
 ```dart